thegetty/quire-docs/content/guide/fonts-customization.md

 In your `themes/quire-starter-theme` folder, all fonts are stored in `source/fonts`.
 Move your folder of fonts there.

-[note] If you are using GitHub, and this is a licensed font, or a font you don’t otherwise want available to anyone outside your project, add a line to your project’s `.gitignore` file to make sure the fonts are not added to the git record.
+{{< q-class "box" >}}If you are using GitHub, and this is a licensed font, or a font you don’t otherwise want available to anyone outside your project, add a line to your project’s `.gitignore` file to make sure the fonts are not added to the git record.

 ```
 cooper-hewitt